Photo: White Whale Records / Public domain via Creative Commons

 # 9 -You Don’t Have To Walk In The Rain

 Continuing our Top 10 Turtles songs list, we turn to the great album Turtle Soup.
 The album was released in 1969.
 It’s the last Turtles album to make the Billboard Top 200 album charts.
-Interestingly, the album was produced by The Kinks Ray Davies.
+Interestingly, the album was produced by The Kinks’ Ray Davies.
 The song “You Don’t Have to Walk in the Rain” was the album’s closing track.
-It was an interesting placement on the album for a song released as the first single from the record.
+It was an interesting placement on the album for a song released as the record’s first single.
 Nonetheless, it’s a fantastic song that deserved to rank above just number fifty-one on the Billboard Hot 100.
 This is a great one.

 # 8 – Wanderin’ Kind